The initial Board Meeting

-Yesterday, we had an initial board meeting of one of our recently added portfolio company.
+Yesterday, we had an initial board meeting with one of our recently added portfolio companies.

-First interaction always leaves the impression.
-Whether you are just met the founders for the first time, gave them a term sheet or conducted the first Board Meeting.
-It shows your attention to detail, willingness to share critical information, after all, prior to the board meeting asymmetry of information was completely skewed toward the founder.
+The first interaction always leaves an impression.
+Whether you are just met the founders for the first time, given them a term sheet, or conducted the first Board Meeting.
+It shows your attention to detail, and willingness to share critical information, after all, prior to the board meeting asymmetry of information was skewed entirely toward the founder.

 VCs are marathon runners and from the day of an investment, the relationship between an entrepreneur and a VC is basically a marriage.
 From day one always every decision is based on mutual trust and transparency of information.

 Below are few important topics I think it's important for a founder to keep in mind from the start:

 Under-promise and over-achieve: budgeting is an excel-art, especially for an early-stage company.
 Many assumptions are yet to be proven and most likely things will go sideways, generally for the worse.
 Showing the company can deliver on its promises in a turbulent environment sets a good track record for further follow-ons.

 Detailed next twelve months business roadmap: providing such a plan sets longer-term expectations up front, if you plan to invest more in the product next quarter, share your urgency to invest there now.

 Set clear milestones until the next meeting: apart from the broader picture going forward, it is important not to lose focus on the most current key decisions needed to achieve.
 Quick wins drive motivation and a multi-year run it requires a lot of them.

 Engage with the board: members of the board represent the other side of the table.
 Many founders critique the VCs for not being as "smart" as they hoped them to be, by being proactive sets the right pace for the VC.